 What do I like most about Butler County?
 I like that our County has a mix of both agricultural and urban areas.
 Butler County is in a position to understand the importance of both agricultural and urban conservation practices and ways to continue to promote more conservation programs.

-Education & Communications Specialist
+Education & Volunteer Specialist

 Background: I was hired in 2004 to work with schools to provide education programs.
 Since then my job has evolved into working with volunteers, planning events, and creating all of the district's publications.

 I am originally from the West Coast of Scotland.
 I moved to Butler County for graduate school, where I met my husband.
 I have my BA from the University of Glasgow in Scotland and my MA from Miami University.
 Both degrees are in geography with a focus on changes that we make to the natural environment.
-My undegrad research focused on the damage to sand dunes and my masters looked at the impact of environmental education on people's impacts on coral reefs.
+My undergrad research focused on the damage to sand dunes and my masters looked at the impact of environmental education on people's impacts on coral reefs.
 As you can see from my research, I have a love for the ocean after having spent most days as a child playing on the beach and in rockpools.

 What do I like most about my job?
 The chance to always learn and share this love of learning with so many people.